STIs and Their Symptoms

 The most common physical feature during these initial stages is the development of a single firm, round sore known as a “chancre.”
 This chancre, or occasionally chancres, typically appears about 10-90 days after initial infection.

-Syphilis can easily be cured if it is treated if it is detected during the primary or secondary stages – however, if the disease is allowed to progress to the latent and tertiary stages it can lead to irreversible health conditions such as paralysis, blindness, and dementia, as well as death.
+Syphilis can easily be cured if it is treated during the primary or secondary stages – however, if the disease is allowed to progress to the latent and tertiary stages it can lead to irreversible health conditions such as paralysis, blindness, and dementia, as well as death.

 According to the CDC, about 1.1. million Americans are currently living with HIV.
 Many HIV-positive people are often unaware of their condition due to the fact that they experience no obvious symptoms.
 However, when symptoms do appear, after approximately 4-8 weeks post-infection, they include fever, diarrhea, headache, muscle aches, nausea, vomiting, sore throat, swollen lymph nodes, and skin rash on the abdomen, legs, and face.

-In addition, having HIV can lead one to develop AIDS, or Acquired Immune Deficiency Syndrome.
+In addition, having HIV can lead to AIDS or Acquired Immune Deficiency Syndrome.
 AIDS occurs when the HIV virus has been allowed to progress and kill off the CD4+ cells that are a central part of the immune system.
 Without those CD4+ cells, the HIV virus continues to replicate at a rapid rate and allows opportunistic infections and diseases to invade the body.

 As a result, people can develop a series of health-related conditions that can ultimately result in death.
-However, with powerful antiretroviral medications, known as “drug cocktails,” people with HIV and/or AIDS can live longer, more healthy lives.
+However, with powerful antiretroviral medications, people with HIV and/or AIDS can live longer, more healthy lives.

 At STDcheck.com, we offer safe and confidential STI testing.
 The 10-Test Panel tests for 10 common sexually transmitted infections and diseases.